 “Dream of Home” is the debut album from singer-songwriter and gayageum player, Joyce Kwon.
 Joyce’s individualized sound blends modern indie folk with traditional music of Korea and the States, while her lyrics center on her experience of growing up Asian in America and conversely, on her experience returning to Asia as an adult and being viewed as an outsider there, too.

 As a young child, Joyce wished for acceptance, although she seemingly made no effort to fit in, even ceasing to speak during her first year in the States after emigrating from Korea at eight years old.
 She won a coveted spot at the Los Angeles County High School for the Arts for classical piano, only to find out that her acceptance had been a clerical error.
 Told she had no business playing the keys but with nowhere else to go, Joyce was allowed to enroll as a voice major instead with the expectation that she hide in choirs.
 And so began her career in music.

 Joyce initially moved on from the program in pursuit of other things.
-But with the epiphany that her unrealized talent was no deterrent in creating music, she delved into composition/improvisation and started learning to play gayageum, the traditional 12-string Korean zither.
+But with the epiphany that her unrealized talent was no deterrent in creating music, she delved into composition/improvisation and started learning to play gayageum, the 12-string traditional Korean instrument.
 She made the compulsory move to New York City as a jazz singer and studied at the Manhattan School of Music, then embarked on a trip back to her birthplace of Seoul to continue her gayageum studies with a grant from UC Berkeley.

 Having dreamt of her childhood home, a place where she would not be made to feel foreign, Joyce’s expectations were quickly tempered by the experience of being an American in Asia and the reality of family dynamics.
 Processing generational trauma and caught in the crossfires of cultural clashes, she started writing the songs that would comprise her album, “Dream of Home,” to console herself in a place where she felt absolutely alien.